iwsjanine/github-slideshow/2019-10-10-FNOL-Step-2---Reported-By.md

 source-id: 1hbswqcQt1hb-OTHa93v7Fw-YLeL7zC2rYfCHWH7lTcI
 published: true
 ---
-# FNOL Step 2 - Reported By
+# FNOL step 2 - reported by

 The **Reported By** screen records details about how the cause of loss is reported.

 If you click **Continue** on the Policy Search screen, you will automatically be directed to the **Reported By** screen.
 You can also access the **Reported By** screen by selecting the FNOL Draft from the File a Claim screen if you completed the prior screen before exiting.

-1. In the **How is the claim being reporte****d ?** dropdown list, select the method used to  report the event from the list of options. **Note:**  The list of options is configurable and selections for your company may vary.
+1. In the **How is the claim being reporte****d ?** dropdown list, select the method used to  report the event from the list of options.

+**Note:**  The list of options is configurable and selections for your company may vary.

     * Phone